linka-cloud/prom-label-proxy/README.md

 ### Rules endpoint

 The proxy requests the `/api/v1/rules` Prometheus endpoint, discards the rules that don't contain an exact match of the label and returns the modified response to the client.
+This can be disabled by using the `--disable-rules-filter` flag, it will discard the rules' alerts that don't contain an exact match of the label and returns the modified response to the client.

 ### Alerts endpoint

 The proxy requests the `/api/v1/alerts` Prometheus endpoint, discards the rules that don't contain an exact match of the label and returns the modified response to the client.

+The proxy requests the `/api/v2/alerts` and `/api/v2/alerts/groups` Alertmanager endpoint, discards the rules that don't contain an exact match of the label and returns the modified response to the client.

 ### Silences endpoint